Jeff Akoh

-Early life
+Early life and education

-Jeff was born and bred in the Nigerian capital, Abuja.
+Jeff was born and raised in the Abuja.
 He attended Shining Star Nursery and Primary School, Abuja and later, Federal Government Boys College, Garki, Abuja.
+Jeff has two siblings, a brother and sister who are both musically inclined.

+Career

-In 2010, Jeff and his brother, Fred Akoh contested as a duo on Glo Naija Sings when he was 13 where they finished off in the Top 10.
+In 2010, Jeff and his brother, Fred Akoh contested as a duo on Glo Naija Sings when he was 13 where they finished off at the Top 10of the company.
 He thereafter went to SAE Institute, Cape Town, South Africa where he graduated as a Sound Engineer before winning Project Fame.
-Jeff has two siblings, a brother and sister who are both musically adept.